farazdurrani/dynamically-create-sublists/README.md

 # Dynamically create sublists.

 Dynamically create sub lists from one single list.
+You can control how many elements can each sublist have.

 It has three versions:
 - Break List using LinkedList